katat/katat.github.io/_posts/2016-03-20-summonjs-express-app.markdown

 });
 ```

-You should see the only mock is in the `beforeEach`, it uses the `mockgoose` to reset the mongodb database for each unit test.
+In the `beforeEach`, it uses the `mockgoose` to reset the mongodb database for each unit test.
 But there is another simple script to swap the original mongoose dependency with mockgoose.

 ```javascript
 global.app = require('../app');